fnhirwa/fnhirwa/README.md

 A Computer Engineer.

-I am interested in Computer Architecture, Programming Languages and Compilers, and Machine Learning.
+I am interested in Computer Architecture, Compilers, and Machine Learning.

 I am an open-source contributor and maintainer who likes the community interaction.